talhahasanzia/unit-testing-guide/Readme.md

 - Always use interfaces (in java atleast the interface is available) while calling public methods, this ensures the implementation is hidden and can be mocked easily.
 - When writing a test for a class, the target class should be instantiated as a concrete implementation, so the real code is ran, and all other participating objects are mocked.
 If the participating objects have abstraction (they are interface objects), mocking becomes so easy.
 ### Writing Unit Tests
+- We will use Java and its testing framework JUnit in these examples, moreover, we will refer Mockito for mocking objects.
+With these tools, we will focus on UserService (or UserManager) example, in which, we will validate creation of valid users in a system.
+- AAA Testing Pattern - Arrange, Act, Assert is the pattern used in testing that goes as follows:
+  - Arrange: Setup objects, parameters and environment for the test
+  - Act: Perform action, the actual code is ran on which test is to be done
+  - Assert: Assertion or validation is made on the action that was performed whether it is giving required results or not